Download Raw Samples Below

 -Price

--Sharp center, and corner to corner on Canon EF mount.
+-Sharp center and corner to corner on Canon EF mount.

--Low Chrormatic Aberrations
+-Low Chromatic Aberrations

 – Very Wide